MahmoodHashem/MahmoodHashem/README.md

 - 👋 Hi, I’m Mahmood Hashemi from Herat, Afghanistan
 - 👀 I’m interested in Mobile development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Web development
 - 💞️ I’m looking to collaborate on with who wants help in thier projects
 - 📫 How to reach me: @shahmahmood
 - 😄 Pronouns: ...